Nyyu/daily-journal/README.md

 ## Summary

-A simple website in which is meant to retain your daily life experiences.
+A simple website that stores your posts, like a diary or sth like that.

 ## Preview